Finding The Ascended Masters and Church Universal and Triumphant

 When we finally returned to civilization (America) after living in the Bahamas for four years and having no television, I started watching the weekly series "In Search of..." on unsolved mysteries.
 One day they aired a show about the Count St. Germain, and how it was believed that he never died and had lived for hundreds of years.
 Although that was interesting, what caught my attention was this church that believed he was an ascended master.
 Although the "hail St. Germain" part that this church was reciting felt off, I was very drawn to find this church and this Saint Germain, yet I did not know how as I had not paid attention to the church's name or their leader, and this being the 1970's there was no worldwide Internet.

 As it turned out I did not have to search long or find the church myself, for the church came practically right to my doorstep when a new neighbor moved in across the street.
 My husband decided to go over and introduce himself as they were moving in and offer his services, so I tagged along.
 The next day I went over again and the woman was playing a cassette tape of a recording of Elizabeth Clare Prophet giving a dictation from St. Germain!
-I asked her what was that that she was playing and realized this was the same church I had heard on In Search of...
+I asked her what was that that she was playing and realized this was the same church I had heard about on the In Search of...show.
 She and her husband were members of the church and they set up their home to have church services.
 Thus they were my introduction into the church and the type of people who join.

 Again, was something guiding my life that wanted me to join this church?
 People have said that when they saw a picture of Elizabeth on posters advertising a conference, they were very drawn to her.
 What would prompt us to see someone and be instantly drawn, as I was with my first husband or Saint Germain, or others with Elizabeth, or read a certain book that was life changing or be at a certain place at a certain time that someone's life was saved or a miracle happened?
 Was it God or some dark force that wanted to guide us to sin by following the wrong path?
 Yet that is not the way I looked at what happened.
 I felt I positively changed in finding my inner strength once again and the Godly person I was before I met my husband came-to-fore.
 I did not blame my husband for anything I did, I saw it as a character flaw in myself, but not what the flaw was until decades later.
 The church I saw as a godsend and I held that belief for twenty years, until Elizabeth Clare Prophet had to retire due to her Alzheimer disease.
 Although I left the church and what I saw as a complete takeover by fallen angels, I held the belief that the ascended masters and their teachings were real for another sixteen years.